Private library: Colonial North America

 Like Washington, Thomas Jefferson was a prolific collector of books and a voracious reader.
 He actually owned three libraries over the course of his lifetime.
 The first was maintained from ages 14 to 26 (1757–1770) at his birthplace of Shadwell, Virginia, about five miles west of Monticello.
-It consisted of 40 that he inherited from his father.
+It consisted of 40 volumes that he inherited from his father.
 Since his father had been a surveyor, the library contained a plethora of maps and topographical monographs, though Jefferson added quite a few volumes to the library from his studies.
-By 1770, Jefferson had acquired over 300 volumes, worth an estimated 200 pounds.
+By 1770, Jefferson had acquired about 400 volumes, worth an estimated 200 pounds.
+However, these were largely destroyed when his home in Shadwell burned in 1770.

-During the period of the American Revolution in the 1780s, Jefferson amassed a collection of books that numbered in the thousands.
-This collection became his library at his home in Monticello.
+Jefferson quickly rebuilt his library at his home in Monticello.
+By August 1773 he had 1,256 books, and by March 1783 he had 2,640.
 Over 2,000 books were purchased during the time he spent in France in the late 1780s.
 Because Jefferson was fluent in French and Latin, the library contained numerous books in these languages, as well as 15 others.
 The collection was abundant in books on law, philosophy, and history, but it accommodated volumes on many subject areas such as cooking, gardening, and more exotic avocations like beekeeping.
 Unlike some of his contemporaries, Jefferson traveled very little.
 As such, the library became his best travel guide.
 Even though the library went through multiple stages throughout his lifetime, in 1814 it was known that he had the single greatest private library in the United States.

 Though Jefferson is recognized most for the breadth of his library, the most astounding characteristic of it is how it was cataloged.
 While most libraries during this period in American history classified their holdings alphabetically, he chose to catalog his collection by subject.
 Inspired by Francis Bacon's tripartite categorization of knowledge (Memory, Reason, and Imagination), Jefferson divided his library's catalog into History, Philosophy, and Fine Arts before further subdividing topics out into a total of 46 categories.